 Let’s start with interesting places to visit.
-The Thunderbird Inn, which welcomes dogs as guests, covered itself in glory this week by putting together a video highlighting dog-friendly things to do in Savannah, GA.
-Love the idea, love the dogs in the horse-drawn carriages!
-Heading up the coast, clever publicists for Virginia wine-makers make … Read more
+The Thunderbird Inn, which welcomes dogs as guests, covered itself in glory this week by putting together a video highlighting dog-friendly things to do in Savannah, GA.… Read the rest

 This week’s first link makes me happy — it’s a standing ovation from Small and Chic in Cville for the very dog-friendly Hotel Palomar (a Kimpton hotel) in Atlanta, GA.
-Author Jeannine reveled in the doggie swag and pampering (as did Baxter the dog) and her pictures are fun.
+Author Jeannine reveled in the doggie swag and pampering (as did Baxter the dog) and her pictures are fun.… Read the rest

 Pet Airways just announced that it has added Phoenix, Omaha and Atlanta to its list of flight cities.
 Looking at their map of service, those additions make sense.
-I’m still looking forward, however, to the day that they add Seattle to the line-up!
+I’m still looking forward, however, to the day that they add Seattle to the line-up!… Read the rest

 This week’s links will send you all over the country, from Georgia to San Diego, Austin to Portland.
 Here goes, starting with the Peach State….

 RVing the East wrote about Georgia’s A.H.
-Stephens Historic Park, about 40 miles east of Atlanta, which includes a campground with a pet-friendly cabin, a noted Civil War museum, and Stephens’ historic home (ca. 1875), open for tours.
-Also in Georgia, a new dog park opened not only at Hartsfield-Jackson airport but also at the South Fulton … Read more
+Stephens Historic Park, about 40 miles east of Atlanta, which includes a campground with a pet-friendly cabin, a noted Civil War museum, and Stephens’ historic home (ca.… Read the rest